 - Green Infrastructure, Climate Change Adaptation and Sustainable Buildings (PDF 4.5MB)

 - The Historic Environment (PDF 5.7MB)

 - Public Realm (PDF 3.5MB)

 - Accommodating Specific Housing Needs (PDF 4MB)

 - Householder Alterations and Extensions (PDF); Addendum to supplement 7 (PDF)

 - Town Centre Vitality (PDF 2.9MB)

-Supplement 10 has been superseded by the Highway Construction Standards and Specifications Guide (2019).
+- Movement and Streets, superseded by the Highway Construction Standards and Specifications Guide (2019)